-In this case, Anderson moved for dismissal of the charge that he unlawfully manufactured marijuana under the defense stated in § 8(b).
-See MCL 333.26428(b).
-After a hearing on the merits, the trial court determined that Anderson failed to establish the elements stated under § 8(a); namely, that he failed to establish that the amount he had in his possession was "reasonably necessary to ensure the uninterrupted availability" of the marijuana he needed to treat his medical condition or symptoms.
-The trial court also noted that he failed to meet the elements because the evidence showed that he did not keep the plants in an enclosed, locked facility, as required under § 4.
-See MCL 333.26424.
+In this case, Anderson moved under § 8(b) for dismissal of the charge that he unlawfully manufactured marijuana.
+After a hearing on the merits, the trial court determined that Anderson had failed to establish the elements stated under § 8(a); namely, that he failed to establish that the amount he had in his possession was "reasonably necessary to ensure the uninterrupted availability" of the marijuana he needed to treat his medical condition or symptoms.
+The trial court also found that he had failed to meet the elements because the evidence showed that he did not keep the plants in an enclosed, locked facility, as required under § 4.
 For these reasons, the trial court denied Anderson's motion for dismissal of the charge against him.
-In addition, the trial court determined that, because Anderson elected to pursue dismissal by motion and failed to establish his § 8 defense, he was barred from presenting that defense again at trial.
-On appeal, Anderson challenges whether he needed an expert to establish what constituted a reasonable amount of marijuana and challenges the propriety of the trial court's ruling that he was categorically barred from presenting his defense because his motion was unsuccessful.
+In addition, the trial court determined that, because Anderson had elected to pursue dismissal by motion and failed to establish his § 8 defense, he was barred from presenting that defense again at trial.
+On appeal, Anderson challenges whether he needed an expert witness to establish what constituted a reasonable amount of marijuana and challenges the propriety of the trial court's ruling that he was categorically barred from presenting his defense because his motion was unsuccessful.